-D10 Does an open admission policy, if reported, apply to transfer students?
-X D11 Describe additional requirements for transfer admission, if a from all institutions attended oplicable: Applica ation, essay, an d transcripts D12 Transfer Credit Policies Report the lowest grade earned for any course that may be transferred for credit: C- D13 Number Unit Type Ī D13 Maximum number of credits or courses that may be transferred from a two-year institution: 67 semester D14 Number Unit Type Ī Maximum number of credits or courses that may be transferred from a four-year institution: 88 semester • D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: N/A D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 32.00 D17 Describe other transfer credit policies: Must take at least one minor(s) at PBA. e-third of required d courses in the major(s) or
+Does an open admission policy, if reported, apply to transfer students? Х

+D11 Describe additional requirements for transfer admission, if applicable: Application, essay, and transcripts from all institutions attended.

+Transfer Credit Policies

+D12 Report the lowest grade earned for any course that may be transferred for credit: C-

+D13 Number Unit Type D13 Maximum number of credits or courses that may be 67 aamaatar transferred from a two-year institution: 67 semester

+D14 Number Unit Type D14 Maximum number of credits or courses that may be 00 transferred from a four-year institution: 88 semester

+D15 Minimum number of credits that transfers must complete at N/A your institution to earn an associate degree: N/A

+D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree:

+D17 Describe other transfer credit policies: Must take one-third of required courses in the major(s) or minor(s) at PBA

+Military Service Transfer Credit Policies

+D18 Does your institution accept the following military/veteran transfer credits:

+Yes No

+American Council on Education (ACE) X

+College Level Examination Program (CLEP) X

+DANTES Subject Standardized Tests (DSST) X

+D19 Number Unit Type Maximum number of credits or courses that may be transferred based on military education evaluated by the 88 Credit Hours American Council on Education (ACE):

+D20 Number Unit Type Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) or DANTES Subject Standardized Tests (DSST)): 37 Credit Hours

+Yes No

+D21 Х

+Are the military/veteran credit transfer policies on your website? ^

+D21 If yes, please provide the URL where they can be located:

+D22 Describe other military/veteran transfer credit policies unique to your institution: None.